Skip to main content

 ✦ Certified Specialist in Workers’ Compensation Law, certified by the State Bar of California, Board of Legal Specialization ✦

-Oil & Gas Injury Lawyer in Taft, California
+Oil and Gas Injury Lawyer in Taft, California

 Certified Specialist (CA Bar)No Fee Unless We Win (Costs May Apply)Millions RecoveredSe Habla Español